Multi-Step Critiquing User Interface for Recommender Systems

 \section{System Overview and Implementation}

 The system overview is shown in Figure~\ref{fig:systemoverview}.
-To illustrate the flexibility of our system, we employ the HotelRec dataset~\cite{antognini-faltings:2020:LREC1}, which contains 50 million reviews from \textit{TripAdvisor}, and automatically extracted 90 keyphrases to reflect hotel features (similar to those available on \textit{TripAdvisor} and \textit{Booking}).
+To illustrate the flexibility of our system, we employ the HotelRec dataset~\cite{antognini-faltings:2020:LREC1}, which contains 50 million reviews from \textit{TripAdvisor}, and automatically extracted 90 keyphrases to reflect hotel features (similar to \textit{TripAdvisor} or \textit{Booking}).
 For more details about the preprocessing, we refer the reader to~\cite{antognini2020interacting,antognini2019multi,luo2020}.

-Moreover, our system is model-agnostic both for the recommendation model and the critiquing mechanism.
+Moreover, our system is model-agnostic both for the recommender model and the critiquing mechanism.
 In case the recommender model does not handle the cold-start problem, we ask the users to provide an input to get their preferences and to define their initial profiles.
 We then match the query with an existing user in the database whose profile is most similar to the preferences formulated (according to a TF-IDF vector space model computed on user reviews).
 This enables more flexibility in the used recommender model.